User1freshnba/terraform-gcp/README.md

 # terraform
-Creating CI-Cd Pipeline.
+Creating CI-Cd Pipeline for creating infrastructure through terraform.
-Adding another commit
-removed 4th line
-7th Commit
+This repo is owned by tasleem khan